kezdev/OOH-PMT/README.md

 # 📝 OOH-PMT
-A Trello-style platform for organizing and managing all OOH projects
+A Trello-style platform for organising and managing all OOH projects

+.

+.